jaidTw/ctf-writeups/csaw-2018/kvm.md

 }
 ```

-By `ltrace`ing the program, I found some data is copy to the guess address `0x0.`
+By `ltrace`ing the program, I found some data is copied to the guess address `0x0.`
 ```
 $ ltrace ./challenge
 memcpy(0x7f3f247a9000, "UH\211\345H\201\354\020(\0\0H\215\205\360\327\377\377\276\0(\0\0H\211\307\350\262\0\0\0\307"..., 4888) = 0x7f3f247a9000